bcarver3193/shoppingcart-group3/README.md

 ## Running the Application

+A pre-built jar-file is available in the `out/artifacts/shoppingcart_new_jar` folder.

+However, if you wish to build the program yourself the steps are as follows:

 1. Make sure you have Java Development Kit (JDK) installed on your system.
 2. Compile all the Java files in the `src` folder.
 3. Run the `Main.java` file to start the application.